 An hour before a show, the room begins to get very busy as the actors come in for their scheduled wig and/or make-up calls.
 During a performance, a member of the Wigs and Make-up team is often to be found in the wings, in the backstage area or even under the stage, waiting to apply make-up or adjust a hairstyle during a quick change.

 Before a play reaches the stage, the Wigs and Make-up team meet with the Designer, Director and actors to discuss the look required for each role.
-A member of the team will work on the same production from the earliest stages of preparation to the play going on stage at Stratford and then to London and/or Newcastle – and perhaps beyond.

 For each production, a folder is made up which contains design notes, reference sheets and photographs that will ensure the actor will have the same hair or make-up for every performance.
 For example, in productions of The Tempest, the role of Caliban often requires bright body paint - photographs are used so that the make-up artist can recreate the same look every night.